ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 The analogy with the modern tech landscape, is that some people might believe that by merely adopting the latest techniques and tools (Kubernetes, Docker, DevOps, ...), all other problems will automatically solve themselves.
 From experience, we all know this isn't true.

-Instead, we should analyse were we are as an organisation and determine which steps to take to progress to where we want to be before just adopting something like Kafka because people at conferences give nice demos and workshops and tell you all will be fine.
+Instead, we should analyse where we are as an organisation and determine which steps to take to progress to where we want to be before just adopting something like Kafka because people at conferences give nice demos and workshops and tell you all will be fine.
-Before we take a decision like this we first need to be aware of the answers to The Four Questions:
+Before we take a decision like this, we first need to be aware of the answers to The Four Questions:

 <img src="/img/oracle-code-one-2019/four-questions.png" alt="" width="75%">

-Answering the last 2 questions requires an entirely different talk, but the first one we can try and tackle using a maturity model, popularized by [Martin Fowler](https://www.martinfowler.com/bliki/MaturityModel.html){:target="_blank" rel="noopener noreferrer"}.
+Answering the last two questions requires an entirely different talk, but the first one we can try and tackle using a maturity model, popularized by [Martin Fowler](https://www.martinfowler.com/bliki/MaturityModel.html){:target="_blank" rel="noopener noreferrer"}.
 Maturity models have their own share of problems and critics, but Baruch and Viktor pose that, if done right, they can help your organization or team make signifant advancements towards being ready to tackle your business problems in a more efficient way.